shanicohen1902/no-sql-db-comparison/README.md

 # NoSQL Db characteristics

- - Semi-structured/ unstructured
+ - Semi-structured/ unstructured.
+If your data requirements aren’t clear at the outset or if you’re dealing with massive amounts of unstructured data, you may not have the luxury of developing a relational database with clearly defined schema.
+Enter non-relational databases, which offer much greater flexibility than their traditional counterparts.
+Think of non-relational databases more like file folders, assembling related information of all types.
+If a WordPress blog used a NoSQL database, each file could store data for a blog post: social likes, photos, text, metrics, links, and more.
  - Limited transactions support (different for each product)
- - Scale horizontally ability
+ - Scale horizontally ability.
+ NoSQL databases are designed to be scaled across multiple data centers / clusters
- - Fast – high performance
+ - Fast – high performance.
  - Querying language – not SQL!
- - Capabilities to store large volume of data (in Terabyte range)
+ - Capabilities to store large volume of data
  - When aggregation is natural , the development make easier.
  - Database denormalization - Query first approach. design our tables for queries.
  - no joins - read or write to one table.
 The process of multiple data across tables calls denormalization.